Drillan767/SoloMess/README.md

 ### Articles & Portofolio:

-* If no file was ready to upload, trigger a tooltip that says what to do
+* If no file was ready to upload, trigger explorer window
+* Adding new files in portfolio while others have been selected should not remove them